zotonic/zotonic/doc/ref/controllers/controller_logon.rst

 .. include:: meta-logon.rst

-This controller logs on an user, and optionally sets a "rememberme" cookie.
+This controller logs on a user, and optionally sets a "remember me" cookie.

 When ``p`` argument is given, the user is redirect to the page given.